Everyone has used majority rule to decide things at one time or another, haven’t they?

 You have to be humble and listen to other people’s opinions, don’t you?
 It’s not easy for me, though.

-Minority rebelled against Lincoln’s election, and the Civil War started.
+A minority rebelled against Lincoln’s election, and the Civil War broke out

 In the United States, Lincoln, who opposed slavery, was elected president in the presidential election of 1860.

 Then a war broke out between those who were in the majority and the minority, eventually resulting in a large-scale war that killed more than 500,000 people.

 I think it can be said that minority groups need to respect the will of the majority and submit to the decisions of the majority in order to avoid being isolated and disadvantaged.

-The quality of people who use the majority vote is also questioned
+The quality of those who use majority rule is also questioned